django-import-export/django-import-export/docs/advanced_usage.rst

 You can extend the import process to add workflow based on changes on incoming rows.

 For example, suppose you are importing a list of books and you require additional workflow if the book is set to 'out of print'.
+This will be a one-off operation to take place on the first occasion when the book is set to 'out of print'.

+To achieve this, we need to check the existing value taken from the persisted instance with the incoming value in the row.

 You can override the :meth:`~import_export.resources.Resource.after_import_instance` method to check if the value changes::

   class BookResource(resources.ModelResource):
     def after_import_instance(self, instance, new, **kwargs):
-        # check to see if the 'out of print' value has changed in the import row
+        # for updates, check to see if the 'out of print' value has changed in the import row
+        if not new:
-        if not new and instance.is_out_of_print is False: row = kwargs["row"]
+            row = kwargs["row"]
             is_out_of_print = row["out_of_print"]
+            if is_out_of_print and instance.is_out_of_print is False:
                 # add custom workflow...

 It might be a good idea to delay the custom workflow until after the instance has been saved successfully.
 To achieve this, set a temporary flag on the instance, which can be read later in the import process::